BruceRanger/MandArt/Documentation.docc/A01-GettingStarted.md

 The data is stored in a document with a .mandart extension.
 Inputs are stored in JSON format (a simple and common data format).

+**Warning**
+Saving a data file is actually a bit tricky because MandArt uses SwiftUI and Apple hasn't put in a Save As ... menu item yet.
+Therefore, even if you rename the file and save it again, it just overwrites the original file.

+So, we have to work around the problem.
+When the file is originally saved, you get to tell it where to put the file.
+Since you may want to make changes and re-save the file, we have to go to the folder where the file is saved and copy or duplicate the file using a new name.
+MandArt doesn't know about this new file so it can't overwrite it.

 ### Save a Printed Image

 To save your generated image as a .png file, click the **Save Image**button in the top left.